garden-io/garden/docs/reference/action-types/Run/container.md

 [spec](#spec) > cacheResult

 Set to false if you don't want the Run action result to be cached.
-Use this if the Run needs to be run any time your project (or one or more of the Run's dependants) is deployed.
-Otherwise the Run is only re-run when its version changes, or when you run `garden run`.
+Use this if the Run action needs to be run any time your project (or one or more of the Run action's dependants) is deployed.
+Otherwise the Run action is only re-run when its version changes, or when you run `garden run`.

 | Type      | Default | Required |
 | --------- | ------- | -------- |